 - Engage in an enriched and extended learning experience

-- Develop as a scholar and gain an edge over your peers by choosing a rigorous preparation in your
+- Develop as a scholar and gain an edge over your peers by choosing a rigorous preparation in your field of study

 - Be recognized in the Commencement Book, transcript, and on the diploma

 Honors designation is earned at graduation.
 Requirements are reviewed at the end of your final semester.
 They include: